Board Directors

 Dr Katie Heathershaw is a developmental behavioural paediatrician.
 She trained at the Royal Children’s Hospital and the Centre for Community Child Health, later undertaking research and completing a thesis for a doctorate of medicine.
 Katie founded the Melbourne Children’s Clinic in 2001, the first private, multidisciplinary paediatric clinic of its kind in Melbourne.
 Katie’s clinical interests include child behaviour problems, developmental and learning disorders including Autism Spectrum Disorders and ADHD, sleep problems of infants and children, and infant distress.

-NBPSA Board positions
+Board positions

-Vice President 2020 - present, Secretary, 2017 - 2020
+President 2023 -present, Vice President 2020 - 2023, Secretary, 2017 - 2020

 “Being on the Board of NBPSA has been a great experience.
 It’s rewarding to be involved in the workings of the society, developing new skills in leadership and advocacy as well as forming close links with like-minded paediatricians”.